Yavatmal Terminus

 Yavatmal Terminus is a small railway station in Yavatmal district in the Indian state of Maharashtra.
 Its code is YTL.
 It serves Yavatmal city.
 The station consists of two platforms.
 The platforms are not well sheltered.
 The station lacks many facilities including water and sanitation.

 Historic Shakuntala Express used to runs starts from this station.

-Initial work on Yavatmal New Railway station started.
+Initial work on Yavatmal station started.
 It will be constructed behind Z.P school Arni road Yavatmal.